zhangtasdq/Validator/README.md

 validator
 ===
->used to test data is match rule, can custom operation
+>Used to test whether the data conforms to the rules, and can custom operation

 Demo
 ---